hindux/hindux.github.io/_posts/2020-06-04-How-to-install-packages-in-termux.md

 we will prefer only pkg for installing packages.

-lest's install nano text editor again.
+let's install nano text editor again.
 `pkg install nano`

 Above command will ask for confirmation, just hit enter to proceed.